ECB recommends fine and ban for Ballance and others

 The ECB also recommended a combination of fines, suspensions, reprimands and education courses for former England bowlers Tim Bresnan and Matthew Hoggard, former Yorkshire captain and coach Andrew Gale, former Scotland bowler John Blain and former Yorkshire all-rounder Richard Pyrah.

-All five withdrew from the process and did not appear before the independent CDC panel in March.
+All five did not appear before the independent CDC panel in March after withdrawing from the process and also did not provide written submissions for this hearing in London on Wednesday.

-At a hearing in London on Wednesday, CDC panel chair Tim O'Gorman said a decision on sanctions for the six former players will not be made for "several weeks".
+CDC panel chair Tim O'Gorman said a decision on sanctions for the six former players will not be made for "several weeks".

 Former England captain Michael Vaughan was cleared "on the balance of probabilities" by the panel of using racist language towards Rafiq.